Thread: A Logic-Based Data Organization Paradigm for How-To Question Answering with Retrieval Augmented Generation: Limitations

-\textbf{\textit{LU Extraction and Merge.}} After reformulation, multiple LUs of varying types can be extracted from a single structured document (shown in Figure~\ref{fig:threadconstruct} (b)).
+\textbf{LU Extraction and Merge.} After reformulation, multiple LUs of varying types can be extracted from a single structured document (shown in Figure~\ref{fig:thread} (b)).
 Unlike chunk-based data organization commonly with fixed chunk sizes, LU granularity depends on content.
 For example, solutions to linear how-to questions typically form a single path from start to completion, with interconnected steps and no multiple execution outcomes encapsulated in one LU, such as an FAQ LU.
 However, for dynamic how-to questions with multiple possible outcomes, it is better to have one step per LU (Step LU), with Linkers navigating to the next LUs.
 Note that in dynamic how-to questions, not every step has multiple execution outcomes.
 If only one next step exists, the LUs can be merged to include both current and subsequent steps.
 Additionally, LUs with similar Headers and Bodies should be merged, extending the Prerequisite and Linker.
+More details about merging are provided in Appendix \ref{tab:lu_merge}.

-\textbf{\textit{LU update}.} In industry, documentation is often updated with each product version release.
-When this happens, we redo the above steps for the updated documentation, identifying LUs in \method with their Meta Data and replacing outdated LUs.

-As we extract and merge LUs, the collection of LUs from all documents forms the knowledge base, \method.
-This LU-based knowledge base serves as an essential component compatible with the current RAG system and even makes it possible for automation.
+\textbf{LU update.} In industry, documentation is often updated with each product version release.
+When this happens, we redo the above steps only for the updated documentation, identifying LUs in \method with their Meta Data and replacing outdated LUs.
+As we extract and merge LUs, the collection of LUs from all documents forms the knowledge base, which serves as an essential component compatible with the current RAG system.